kvokka/onotole/README.md

 you will not have any problems with export variables in production.
 In production environment you can make `.env.production` file and put all consants there.
 Also with this thick you can easy use ENV export tool or just put ENV variables in `.bashrc` without name space conflicts.

+##NOSQL Memory based db

+Now supported only Redis db, and Onotole do not install or config Redis itself, it just setup support gems.
+For getting access to Redis you can use `$redis` variable, and `$ns_redis` for namespaced access wich is provided by `redis-namespace` gem.
+Feel free in changing settings in `config/initializers/redis.rb`

 ## Other goodies